 - dependent parents, of both you and your spouse, over the age of 65 (younger in exceptional cases).

 How to apply for family reunification

-If you are still in your home country, you can apply from the Spanish embassy there when you apply for your own residence permit.
+If you’re still in your home country, apply at the Spanish embassy there when you apply for your own residence permit.

-If you are in Spain, you need to go in person to your local Foreigner’s Office, and may be asked to present the following documents:
+If you’re in Spain, go to your local Foreigner’s Office.
+You may need to present the following documents:

 - original and copy of your own passport and copies of the passports of your family members;

 - proof of the family relationships, for example, marriage and birth certificates;